vaesl/LFIP/README.md

 a featurized image pyramid representation due to its memory and time complexity.
 In this paper, we introduce a light-weight architecture to efficiently produce featurized image pyramid in a single-stage detection framework.

-*Note*: The speed here is tested on the Pytorch 0.3.1, Python 3.5.6 and Cuda9.0.

 ## Installation
 - Clone this repository.
 This repository is mainly based on [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch).